 Products like almond butter and natural maple syrup are often more expensive because they take a lot more time and effort to produce.
 Remember that most of the almonds grown in America come from California, where droughts are common.
 If California experiences a lack of water, then the state simply can’t keep up with the demand for almonds to make almond butter.

-Although other products can reduce the water resources across California, it’s worth remembering that it takes over a gallon of water to grow just one almond.
-It also takes around 220 gallons of water to produce only one large avocado.
+Although other products can reduce the water resources across California, it’s worth remembering that it takes a lot of water to grow just one almond, but that’s because it takes more energy for a plant to create protein than sugars.

 The more specialized your chosen brand of almond butter is, the more you’ll spend.
 If you want a top-of-the-line vegan and creamy almond butter, then you can expect to pay a little more for your source of healthy fat.
 The same is true for high-quality olive oil and sea salt.
 But it doesn’t always have to be that way.
 Unfortunately, many “natural” or “organic” food companies know they can get away with charging premium prices for these sought after foods.
 But not at Crazy Richard’s!
 The mission of Crazy Richard’s is to offer high quality, gourmet products at affordable prices accessible to as many people as possible.
 You will probably find Crazy Richard’s Almond Butter in stores at a lower price than most other brands, and yet Crazy Richard’s Almond Butter has just one ingredient: California Almonds!